AnoshaRehan/Student-Intervention-System/README.md

 # Student Intervention System
 This project is a binary classification problem.
-I have used three datascience models here:
+I have used three machine learning models here:
 1. Logistic Regression
 2. KNeighbors Classifier (K=20)
 3. Naive Bayes